 I remember a time before Exit.
 I actually remember the club night it replaced: it was called Headrush, and it was a night of great music, but few people.
 That all changed when Exit came along, and with its BFFs Beats & Bass and Thick as Thieves, transformed the music scene in Exeter.
 No longer did people have to choose between Cheesy Tuesdays or staying in.
 A third option appeared, and we were given the opportunity to dance to exciting house music played by fun, talented DJs.
+These musicians have a very long history of success, about which you can buy literary analysis paper and learn more about the biography of these wonderful musicians.

 While Exit no longer takes place on a Tuesday, it is still very much alive, and remains one of Exeter’s most vibrant nights out.
 The 2013/14 team is headed by Monika Patel and George Cunliffe, who have answered our questions to give us an insight into what Exit 2.0 is all about.